The types of building drawings required for the execution of projects are prepared by the Architect. Structural consultant and other consultants.

 - Levels of total plot in fixed grid interval.

 - Details of levels for sudden considerable up-downs in between fixed grids.

-- Levels of roads, culvert, nalla bed levels, and high flood level.
+- Levels of roads, culverts, nalla bed levels, and high flood levels.

 - Nearest drainage line with chamber invert level.

 - Top of well, depth of well with water level marking.

 Note: Actual demarcation and contour survey drawings are generally prepared by the builder owner with the help of a survey agency.
 The types of building drawings should be submitted with the Architect well in advance.

 - Show the position of all buildings.

 - Position of the compound wall.

 - Temporary steel yard/general material yard/store room Cemebgodown/site office/watchman cabin/labour huts/ material stacking place etc.